johanzi/gwas_gemma/README.md

 ```
 The value 12.3, 13.4, 15.3, ... being the height of the accessions 1001, 1002, and 1003, ..., respectively.

+Note: remember to convert EOLs from dos to unix format if the phenotype file is prepared in Microsoft Excel or in general on a PC.
+The can be easily done with the following command in a unix system: `vim phenotype.tsv -c ":set ff=unix" -c ":wq"`.

 # Pipeline

 Note that the GEMMA has many options which can be changed directly in [run_gwas_gemma.sh](run_gwas_gemma.sh) if needed.
 Refer to [GEMMA documentation](http://www.xzlab.org/software/GEMMAmanual.pdf) for more details.
 In this pipeline, a univariate linear mixed model performing a likelihood ratio test is used (argument `-lmm 2`).
+Minor allele frequency (MAF) threshold is set to 1% per default but can be changed to for instance 5% by adding the flag `-maf 0.05` when generating the matrix and when performing the linear model fitting.

 1. Generate a dataframe with all the variables and order the accessions so that they match VCF sample order
 2. Generate a file for one phenotype from the previously generated dataframe (`test_export_df.txt`)